D-Pow/mock-requests/ReadMe.md

 #### Dynamically modifying subsequent responses

-This library also supports dynamically updating your mocked APIs responses, so as to mimic actual back-end systems.
+This library also supports dynamically updating your mocked APIs' responses, so as to mimic actual back-end systems.
 To utilize this feature, you'll need to call the dynamic counterparts of `configure/setMockUrlResponse` (`configureDynamicResponses/setDynamicMockUrlResponse`) along with a slightly modified config object that has `response` and `dynamicResponseModFn` fields: